-Danger from loss of ground - If the protective ground connection is lost, all accessible conductive parts, including knobs and controls that may appear to be insulated, can render an electric shock.
+Danger from Loss of Ground If the protective ground connection is lost, all accessible conductive parts, including knobs and controls that may appear to be insulated, can render an electric shock.

-Proper power cord - Use only the power cord and connector specified for the product.
+Proper Power Cord Use only the power cord and connector specified for the product and your operating locale.
 Use only a cord that is in good condition.
+Protect the power cord from being walked on or pinched, particularly at plugs, convenience receptacles, and the point where they exit from the apparatus.